“A truly beautiful voice which she uses to unearth and get to the core of really great songs.” Dermot Hussey, Sirius Radio

 “Tessa already has naturally what people spend years trying to develop.”
 Howard Johnson, Jazz Tuba Legend

 But hers was not a straight or easy path to becoming a musician.
 A wife and mother at the age of 16, and a single parent by 18, for the next 20 years she arranged her life around bringing up her son, going back to school for O and A levels and getting a degree in English Literature from London University.
 “Everything had to fit around his school hours so I could be there,” says Tessa, who was planning to become a university professor.
-Instead, after graduation, she took a job editing World Bank and United Nations reports and proposals for an engineering firm, before landing a full-time job at Parents magazine as an editorial assistant, rising to chief sub within a year and then freelancing for British Elle, Elle Decoration, Cosmopolitan, and Departures among other publications, including a brief stint as Acting Features Editor at Elle.
+Instead, after graduation, she took a job editing World Bank and United Nations reports and proposals for a Lebanese engineering firm, before landing a full-time job at Parents magazine as an editorial assistant, rising to chief sub within a year and then freelancing for British Elle, Elle Decoration, Cosmopolitan, and Departures among other publications, including a brief stint as Acting Features Editor at Elle.

 “Tessa Souter is a natural born singer with a beautiful voice and beautiful soul.
 At the top of my list of great talent.
 She really moves me.”
 Sheila Jordan, NEA Jazz Master